Frequently Asked Questions

 Yes, grilles need to be dismantled before plating.
 We normally make a drawing and number each louvre in the grille matrix.
 Strip, polish and chrome the individual pieces and then re-assemble.
 The end result is far superior to trying to chrome it in one piece!

-Our business hours are Monday to Friday 8.00 am to 5.00 pm and Saturday 8.00 am to 12.00 pm, but always check before coming on a Saturday.
+Our business hours are Monday to Friday 9.00 am to 5.00 pm

 No, we are an official business on an industrial estate and you are welcome to call anytime.